 I can count on one hand all the places I visited before I was 23.
 Travel wasn’t part of my upbringing.
 It wasn’t something my family did outside of the occasional road trip to visit my grandmother in Florida.

 But that trip to Costa Rica changed my whole life.
-After that, I was hooked.
+After that first trip, I was hooked.
 I was in love.
 I was addicted.
-I needed travel in my life.
+I needed to travel in my life.